AA0100000101000001/Omnitrix/README.md

 - Sound (commented for now)
 - Ability to go into Deep Sleep Mode after a short time of inactivity

+# Status
+A provisional PCB needs to be made to fix the wire connection problem with the breadboard.

 # To Do List:
 ✅ Use Micro switches instead of Encoder